mathewlowry/myhub-gpt/permanent versions/atproto/intro to atproto.md

 ![[meso.drawio.png]]

-In the above diagram, two tools take content from the Relay and provide their outputs to appviews.
-Both are designed to put control of moderation in users' hands, and are independent of Bluesky:
+In the above diagram, two tools take content from the Relay and provide their outputs to appviews*.
+Both are designed to put control of moderation in users' hands, and are independent of the Bluesky company or its technology:

 * **feed generators**: as their name implies, these create **custom feeds**.
 Each is a subset of the Bluesky firehose, tuned to a particular community's interests and moderation preferences.
 They're infinite in number, as anyone can create one, and anyone can use any feed by simply “pinning” it.
 * **labellers**: as the name implies, these apply labels to posts and/or accounts.
 Like custom feeds, anyone can create one, using a variety of tools, and anyone can subscribe to one if they want to see the label.

+`(*)` not shown to keep things simple: both also interact with the user's identity to know what the user wants to see.

 **2 More Things** about:

 * **feed generators:**
 	* custom feeds are created using 3rd party tools (**custom feed builders**), and anyone can make one of _them_, too.
 Popular options so far include [Skyfeed](https://skyfeed.app/), [Bluesky Feed Creator](https://blueskyfeedcreator.com/) and [graze.social](http://graze.social/), which has a business model allowing feed editors to make money.
 The competition between builders means custom feeds themselves are only going to get more powerful.
-	* custom feeds can also be bundled in Starter Packs, helping create a porous community within the global Bluesky conversation.
+	* custom feeds can also be bundled in Starter Packs, and so help the Pack's creator form a porous community within the global Bluesky conversation
 	* more about Feed Generators
 * **labellers**:
 	* Like custom feeds, anyone can create a labeller, and anyone can subscribe to one if they want to see the label. ***And some custom feed generators then allow you to use labels to create a custom feed.***